vando026/ahri/README.md

 You need only to run the `readHIVData` function once, which will save an .Rda dataset to the same folder with your default .dta datasets.
-(However, if you download an updated `RD05-99 ACDIS HIV All.dta` to the default folder, then you will need to run `readHIVData` again.)
+(However, if you want to update the `RD05-99 ACDIS HIV All.dta` dataset, for example, from 2019 to 2020, then you will need to run `readHIVData` again.)
 The .Rda file path is:

 ``` r
 getFiles()$hiv_rda